Coreopsis-cyber/Travelling-Thief-Problem/README.md

 WORK FOR THE WEEK:

-Plese research and begin to implement the fuctions assigned to you.
+Please research and begin to implement the fuctions assigned to you.

 NEXT MEETING: